Baal Cycle: Tablets 1–2: Baal and Yam

-The beginning of the story of the battle between Baʿal and Yam is lost, but we first hear of Kothar-wa-Khasis, the craftsman of the gods being summoned to El, who resides at the confluence of the rivers and the two oceans.
+The beginning of the story of the battle between Baʿal and Yam is lost, but we first hear of Kothar, the craftsman of the gods being summoned to El, who resides at the confluence of the rivers and the two oceans.
 El tells him to build a palace for Yam, and to do so quickly in case Yam should take hostile action.
-When Athtar hears of this, s/he takes a torch down, the purpose of which is not known due to the damaged text, but s/he is confronted by Shapash, who tells her/him that El is to bestow royal power on Yam, and so opposition is useless.
+When Athtar hears of this, they take down a torch, the purpose of which is not known due to the damaged text, but they are confronted by Shapshu, who tells them that El is to bestow royal power on Yam, and so opposition is useless.
 Athtar then complains that he has no place or court, and that he now fears defeat at the hands of Yam.
-Shapash suggests the reason to be that he has no wife, perhaps meaning he is too young.
+Shapshu suggests the reason to be that he has no wife, perhaps meaning he is too young.

 The text following is lost, but resumes with El sitting in his banquet hall.
 Here he is addressed by the other deities, who complain that Yam is being put to shame.
 Though the damaged text makes the reason unclear, it seems the reason is connected to his palace.
 The gods threaten that unless this situation is resolved they will wreak destruction.
 El gives them curdled milk, apparently a mark of esteem.
-El calls that his son's name hitherto has been Yaw, a personal name.
-El then proclaims that his name should be 'darling of El'.
+El then declares that his son Yam's personal name, which hitherto has been Yaw (in contrast to his generic title 'Yam'), should henceforth become 'darling of El'.
 However, he informs Yam that he would have to drive his rival Baʿal from his throne and the seat of his dominion.
 Following this there is a banquet.

-When the story resumes, Kothar-wa-Khasis has arrived under the sea and tells Yam that he has risen presumptuously to his position, and that Baʿal cannot stand idly by.
+When the story resumes, Kothar has arrived under the sea and tells Yam that he has risen presumptuously to his position, and that Baʿal cannot stand idly by.
 He threatens that Yam will be destroyed by a magic weapon.
-Yam then sends word to El, on the mount of Lel, El's abode, demanding the surrender of Baʿal and his henchmen.
-However, Baʿal, upon hearing this on the mount of Lel attacks the envoys, though Anat and Athtart hold him back.
+Yam then sends word to El, on the mountain where El lives, demanding the surrender of Baʿal and his henchmen.
+However, Baʿal, upon hearing this on the mount of Lel attacks the envoys, though ʿAnath and Athtart hold him back.

 When the story resumes, Baʿal has already started to battle Yam, but is in despair due to the power of Yam, and the fierce sea-creatures.
-Kothar-wa-Khasis assures Baʿal that he will be victorious and will win a kingdom without end, and fetches two divine clubs for Baʿal's use.
+Kothar assures Baʿal that he will be victorious and will win a kingdom without end, and fetches two divine clubs for Baʿal's use.
 He gives them magic names, and strikes Yam the first two times himself.
 Baʿal then drags out Yam and finishes him off.
 Then Athtart tells Baʿal to scatter his rival, which he does, and then he cries out that Yam is dead, and that he shall be King.